vinipachecov/kotlin-beginner-To-Advanced/README.md

 ## Smack App

 Simple messenger app using Socket.IO.
 An API using Socket.IO in javascript helps to handle the requests and allow to store in a MongoDB all the persistent data.
-Feature
+Features:

 * Register User
 * Login user